Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 	}
 	````

-1. Export the game again, and run it under the CPU profile like in Task 6.
+1. Build the game again, and run it under the CPU profile like in Task 6.

 The issue is now fixed, and we now got a better framerate!
 However, we have more graphics issues to fix so let's move on to the next exercise!